Table of Contents

 Step 2.
 Residential Amphetamine Addiction Treatment

-The acute period of withdrawal is only several days, but the long-term symptoms can last several days.
+The acute period of withdrawal is only several days, but the long-term symptoms can last several weeks.
 Residential amphetamine addiction treatment is, therefore, the best option for most people, especially if you have experienced prolonged reliance on amphetamines or if you have other mental disorders.
-Residential treatment is always the best treatment for meth addiction.
-When you are identified as a candidate for residential treatment, you will live onsite for the duration of your recovery and will receive daily care and medical observation.
+When you are identified as a candidate for residential addiction treatment, you will live on-site for the duration of your recovery and will receive daily care and medical observation.

 While living in the residential addiction facility, the staff will work to maintain your comfort.
 You will receive intensive daily therapies and will regain some of the life skills that addiction may have stunted.
 Through various therapies and support groups, you will gradually regain control of your life and improve your daily function.

 Inpatient rehab treatment is expected to continue from a few weeks to a few months.
-Your length of stay depends on your individual circumstances and how you respond to stimulant addiction treatment.
+Your length of stay depends on your individual circumstances and how you respond to stimulant dependence treatment.

 Step 3.
 Outpatient Amphetamine Addiction Treatment